worldpossible/RACHEL5/README.md

 ```
 cd /opt
-# XXX for git clone to work you have to put your github ssh keys in /root/.ssh
+# XXX for git clone to work on a private repository you have to put your
+# github ssh keys in /root/.ssh (or do ssh-kegen and add your /root/.ssh key to github)
 git clone git@github.com:worldpossible/internetdelivered-emule-webservice.git emulewebservice
 cd emulewebservice/bin/
 ./install.sh